-- The opportunity to stem out-commuting, through the provision of sites which meet local business needs is not being achieved. - 6.21 This results in issues around national policy compliance: - NPPF asks us to take into account both local business needs and wider opportunities for development (NPPF81) and to allocate for both local and inward investment (NPPF 82b).
+- Local businesses, looking for small to medium B8 buildings, have a very limited choice. - The potential to maximise the local economic benefits of WMI, for local businesses, is therefore reduced. - The opportunity to stem out-commuting, through the provision of sites which meet local business needs is not being achieved. - 7.14 This results in issues around national policy compliance: - NPPF asks us to take into account both local business needs and wider opportunities for development (NPPF81) and to allocate for both local and inward investment (NPPF 82b).
 Currently the Plan is over providing for strategic needs and under providing for local needs- on a qualitative basis, and in terms of site choice and availability. - The approach adopted to providing employment land should counter any weaknesses and address the challenges of the future (NPPF81).
 Currently, the supply does not address market needs for small to medium operators, which is a weakness in the Plan's proposed approach. - The supply should also be flexible enough to meet unanticipated needs (NPPF82 d).
-It is likely that the supply is flexible enough in terms of quantum, but there are qualitative deficiencies that need to be considered. - 6.22 It is clear that there are key national policy points which are not being met.
+It is likely that the supply is flexible enough in terms of quantum, but there are qualitative deficiencies that need to be considered should any changed circumstance mean a greater local need arises- indeed, it is foreseeable that WMI could change market dynamics and encourage local growth which generates a greater need for smaller and mid-box provision, which current could only locate to 2 sites. - 7.15 It is clear that there are key national policy points which are not being met.
 This results in a soundness concern around Consistency with National Policy (NPPG 35 d)).